UWNetworksLab/uProxy-p2p/README.md

 - If bower fails, it doesn't tell you.
 Sometimes things don't work because it failed to install something that you need.
 You can run bower by hand from the `bower install` and look out for error messages.

 - If things are not working, check that you have a recent version of bower, npm, and node.

+## Layout of files

+Configuration and setup files
+ * `setup.sh` a shell script, assumes you have `npm` installed, to setup uproxy (install and setup dependent libraries).
+ * `Gruntfile.js` a file that specifies common tasks, e.g. how to build and package uproxy.
+ * `bower.json` specified dependent libraries from Bower.
+ * `package.json` specified dependent libraries from NPM.
+ * `.gitignore` what git should ignore
+ * `.bowerrc` tells bower where to put files
+ * `.travis.yml` Travis auto-testing
+* `tools` directory contains some typescript and javascript to help Grunt.

+Source code
+ * `src` holds all source code; no compiled files.
+ * `src/generic_ui` generic user interface code
+ * `src/generic_core` generic uproxy core-functionality code
+ * `src/chrome_app` code specific to the chrome app
+ * `src/chrome_extension` code specific to the chrome extension
+ * `src/firefox` code specific to filefox
+ * `third_party` holds external libraries we depend on that are copied into this repository.
+ * `node_modules` dynamically generated npm module dependencies.
+ * `scraps` temporary holding for sharing scraps of code.

+Dynamically created directories (`grunt clean` should remove them)
+ * `build` created by grunt tasks; holds the built code, but none of the code that was compiled.
+ * `dist` created by grunt tasks; holds final distirbution versions.
+ * `test_output` created by grunt tasks; holds test-output files.
+ * `.grunt` holds grunt cache stuff
+ * `.sass-cache` holds sass cache stuff

+## Glossary of frameworks you need to know about

+ * AngularJS - a UI framework for html/JS apps.
+ * Jasmine - a testing framework for JavaScript.
+ * Karma - a test runner or angularjs.
+ * Grunt (and the `Gruntfile.js` file) - a JavaScript task runner, used for compilation/building.
+ * NPM (and the `package.json` file): NPM (node package manager) us used to specify dependencies on node modules we use for compilation, e.g. typescript and grunt.
+These dependencies get places in the `node_modules` directory.
+ * Bower (and the `bower.json` file) - a package manager for the web.
+Used for javascript and web-libraries that the extension uses (e.g. angular).
+Note: this uses the file .bowerrc to specify where bower components get installed (in third_party/bower_components)
+ * Travis: a continnuous build system.
+ * Coveralls: a continnuous coverage checking system.